Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Implementation-Options.md

 ### Azure VMware Solution to Azure VMware Solution communication
 - Azure VMware Solution workloads on the same segment can talk natively to each other.
 - Azure VMware Solution workloads across segments communicate by configuring NSX-T Data Center.
-- Workloads in different SDDC's can talk using AnyConnect.
+- Workloads in different SDDCs can talk using AnyConnect.
 - For workload cross-region communication, use Global Reach.

  For next steps on how to implement multi-regional connectivity, see [Multi-Region Connectivity](../Connectivity-Multi-region/dual-region-hub-spoke.md).